influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 ```

 The task can then be defined with the `file` parameter, which with the new content of the
-task definition file replaces the command-line parameters `template`, `dbrp` and `vars`.
+task definition file replaces the command-line parameters `template`, `dbrp`, and `vars`.

 ```
 kapacitor define mem_alert -file mem_template_task.json
 ```

-Using YAML the task definition file, `mem_template_task.yaml`, appears as follows.
+Using YAML, the task definition file `mem_template_task.yaml` appears as follows.

 **Example 8 &ndash; A task definition file in YAML**
 ```yaml